 The pandemic has shifted the traditional view of how we work and live.
 For some, it has shifted their focus to broader goals such as health, happiness and fulfilment, rather than just the narrower pursuit of financial gain.
-Wealth managers can help clients refocus, as John Williams, Head of Wealth Planning at Nedbank Private Wealth, explains.
+Wealth managers can help clients refocus, as Simon Prescott, Head of Wealth Planning at Nedbank Private Wealth, explains.

 Mr and Mrs J are a couple in their mid-50s, who both worked long hours in the City of London, but weren’t enjoying life as much as they might.
 We had been discussing reviewing their finances for some time, but they had been too busy to date to focus on this.

 The lockdown period gave them time and opportunity to thoroughly review their financial position, and also encouraged them to reflect on what is really important to them – e.g. did they want to continue working in London?
 Or could they spend more time with family, and try some of the things they always wanted to do, such as learn Spanish?
 While Mrs J had always wanted to become an author.